-Background and Government Policy Context
+5.2 Background and Government Policy Context

-North Tyneside Council is responsible for the management of just under 14,700 council houses.
+5.2.1 North Tyneside Council is responsible for the management of just under 14,700 council houses.
 Council Housing Rents and Service Charges form the majority of income to the HRA and this income is then used to fund the management and maintenance of the Housing stock.
-This income and expenditure is accounted for in a ring-fenced account as required by law.
+This income and expenditure is accounted for in a ring-fenced account as required by law under the Local Government and Housing Act 1989.
+Although accounted for separately, the HRA forms an intrinsic part of the Council's overall vision and Council Plan, and these documents very much set the context within which the HRA financial plan and Budget proposals are set.
+The financial challenges the HRA now faces to deliver the desired outcomes within the Council Plan are just as challenging as those for the General Fund.

-Housing Green Paper
+5.3 Housing Green Paper

-Despite a natural focus from Government on Brexit, Housing policy has been one of the domestic issues that have seen some significant movement during the past few months.
-The Government has pushed Housing to the forefront of the policy agenda, and recognised that local authorities have a key role to play if the Government are to achieve their ambitions to increase housing supply.
+5.3.1 Despite a natural focus from Government on Brexit, Housing policy has been one of the domestic issues that have seen some significant movement during the past few months.
+The Government has pushed Housing to the forefront of the policy agenda and recognised that local authorities have a key role to play if the Government are to achieve their ambitions to increase housing supply.
 Firstly, there was the publication of the Green Paper "A New Deal for Social Housing" in August 2018, which arose from a desire to consult on change post-Grenfell.
 This paper seeks to redress the balance between residents and landlords, tackle the stigma attached to social housing and to ensure that social housing can provide a stable base to both support people when they need it but also enable social mobility.
-Consultation on this paper closed on 6 November 2018.
+Consultation on this paper closed on 6 November 2018 and Cabinet await the Government's response to the outcomes of that consultation, and any resulting impact on housing policy.